Selected Quotes from Desert Leopards

 And then the grandfather talked to Father Spirit and asked "Won't You be sad when the last Nez Perce closes his eyes on the world?"

 Father Spirit answered "I am never sad, but the trees will be lonely when they no longer listen to the lilting voices of the Nez Perce.
-The crags will fall silent and no longer echo the singing of the Nez Perce souls and there is only the cacophony of the blinds ones ringing in the rocks.
+The crags will fall silent and no longer echo the singing of the Nez Perce souls and there is only the cacophony of the blind ones ringing in the rocks.